 - Proficiency Test of English as a Foreign Language (TOEFL) by scoring a 79 on the Internet-Based TOEFL (IBT) or 550 on the written TOEFL.
 The International English Language Testing Service (IELTS) Exam is also accepted with a minimum score of 6.0.
 Students from English-speaking countries are not required to submit a TOEFL score if their academic records indicate that English was the classroom language for the majority of their schoolwork.
 Foreign students who have obtained an undergraduate or graduate degree from an American college or university are not required to submit a TOEFL score.
 Please see Graduate International Admissions for more information.

-- Calculus 3 is required for full admission.
-One can be provisionally admitted without Calculus 3 provided that Calc 3 is successfully completed in the first semester after admission.
+- For students without a baccalaureate degree in an engineering field, calculus 3 is required for full admission.
+One can be provisionally admitted without Calculus 3 provided that Calc 3 is taken and passed in the first semester after admission.

 - Subject to program approval, applicants who do not meet all of the criteria may be admitted on a provisional basis.